The Worthy: Plot

 The Worthy is a narrative film that describes what will happen in a post-apocalyptic future where political conflicts go out of hand.
 The story begins with a truck driver that goes by the name of Shoaib (also known as Abu Eissa) picking up a stranger.
 The stranger warns him of what danger is to come due to these conflicts taking frightening twists.
 Shoaib listens to the man's advice and takes his two children Eissa and Maryam to seek shelter.
 One of the political parties decides to make matters worse by contaminating the water supply.
-Most of the population dies out of fear and hunger in the upcoming years; however Shoaib and his family along with a seven others find shelter with clean water in an abandoned airplane factory.
+Most of the population dies out of fear and hunger in the upcoming years; however Shoaib and his family along with seven others find shelter with clean water in an abandoned airplane factory.

 One night, Shoaib, Eissa, his righthand man Qais and Daoud encounter bandits who hold a vulnerable woman as bait; Shoaib falls victim to this but two other survivors passing by, Mussa and Gulbin, save him.
 Shoaib invites them in for food and shelter as guests and debates with the others whether to keep them permanently.
 Eissa insists they keep them as they saved his father's life, while the others say they cannot be trusted.
 Maryam states she doesn't trust Mussa, as Gulbin−who does not speak the common tongue−is scared of him.
 Jamaal, another survivor in the factory, mentions that Mussa still has a knife on him.
 The group has a rule, that weapons must be locked in a cabinet.
 When Shoaib asks for the knife, Mussa kills him, shouts that the earth is only for the worthy, and leaves.